ferrucc-io/ferruccio/src/pages/magecart/index.md

 ticketmasterus.inbenta.com
 ```

-Inside the Ticketmaster js resources there's a function that inserts an external script from Inbenta.
+Inside the Ticketmaster UK js resources there was a function that inserted an external script from Inbenta.

 ![](inbenta.png)